Jeremy Poon: Legal and judicial career

 In 2012, Poon acted as Returning Officer for the 2012 Hong Kong Chief Executive election.

 In 2015, Poon was elevated to the Court of Appeal.

-On 22 May 2019, acting on the recommendation of the independent Judicial Officers Recommendation Commission (JORC), the Chief Executive announced Poon's appointment as Chief Judge of the High Court (a post which had become vacant upon the appointment of Andrew Cheung as a Permanent Judge of the Court of Final Appeal in October 2018), subject to the endorsement of the Legislative Council in accordance with Article 90 of the Basic Law.
+On 22 May 2019, acting on the recommendation of the independent Judicial Officers Recommendation Commission, the Chief Executive announced Poon's appointment as Chief Judge of the High Court (a post which had become vacant upon the appointment of Andrew Cheung as a Permanent Judge of the Court of Final Appeal in October 2018), subject to the endorsement of the Legislative Council in accordance with Article 90 of the Basic Law.
 Pending the Legislative Council's endorsement, Poon was appointed as Acting Chief Judge of the High Court on 1 August 2019.
 After the Legislative Council endorsed Poon's appointment, Poon became Chief Judge of the High Court with effect from 18 December 2019.

-In January 2021, Poon was appointed as a member of JORC.
+In January 2021, Poon was appointed as a member of the Judicial Officers Recommendation Commission.

+Opinions

 Small house policy

 In January 2021, Poon ruled that all three methods of building land under the Small House Policy were completely legal, overturning an earlier decision in 2019.
 Poon told the plaintiffs, Hendrick Lui Chi-hang and Kwok Cheuk-kin, that they did not have sufficient standing to bring up the case because they do not own land rights in the New Territories.
 In response, a member of the Liber Research Community said that "The ding right affects every Hong Kong citizen as it competes with other land uses for land resources.
 The government has had to reserve lots of space in new towns for villagers to build their homes, while the land could have been better used for higher-density developments.
 How can the court say we have no stake in the issue?"